-Bram Stoker’s Dracula is a eulogised classic novel and A-list nemesis we’re all familiar with in at least one of his manifold guises; everything from vanilla authentic to Count Duckula!
+Bram Stoker’s Dracula is a eulogised classic novel and A-list nemesis we’re all familiar with from at least one of his manifold guises; everything from vanilla authentic to Count Duckula!

 In 1992 Francis Ford Coppola had a stab at spinning the well-worn yarn in a more romantic, misunderstood direction producing yet another movie adaptation, this time starring Gary Oldman as Count Dracula, Winona Ryder as Mina Murray, Hannibal Lecter as Professor Abraham Van Helsing, and Ted Theodore Logan as Jonathan Harker.